๐Ÿฆ Microbiology

 • Antigen-antibody binding enables detection of specific bacterial surface markers or secreted toxins

-• Agglutination tests produce visible clumping when antibodies crosslink particulate antigens—used for rapid Streptococcus and Salmonella serotyping
+• Agglutination tests produce visible clumping when antibodies crosslink particulate antigens.
+This is used for rapid Streptococcus grouping (Lancefield typing) and Salmonella serotyping.
+Results are available in minutes, but the test is qualitative: you see clumping or you don't.

-Compare: Agglutination vs. ELISA—both use antibody specificity, but agglutination is rapid and qualitative (yes/no), while ELISA is slower but quantitative and more sensitive.
+Compare: Agglutination vs. ELISA: both rely on antibody specificity, but agglutination is rapid and qualitative (yes/no), while ELISA is slower but quantitative and more sensitive.
 Choose agglutination for quick screening, ELISA for confirmation or titer measurement.

 Molecular Methods

 These techniques analyze genetic material directly, bypassing the need for culture.
-The underlying principle is that DNA and protein sequences are unique identifiers—more specific and often faster than phenotypic methods.
+The underlying principle is that DNA and protein sequences are unique identifiers, often more specific and faster than phenotypic methods.

 Polymerase Chain Reaction (PCR)